determined-ai/determined/examples/graphs/proteins_pytorch_geometric/README.md

 ## Results
 The trial will achieve ~75% accuracy after training for 50 epochs, and will approach ~80% accuracy by epoch 300 in a few minutes of runtime on NVIDIA K80.

+NOTE: this example may have convergence issues with the default hyperparameters.